cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-deprovisioning-decommissioning.md

 - “When the project team was wound down, I took on responsibilities in a new project and assumed one of my old colleagues would delete the Azure Subscription.”

-If any of those situations happen in your organization, the cloud foundation team needs to establish and communicate its [Shared Responsibility Model](../security-and-compliance/shared-responsibility-model.md) better.
+If any of those situations happen in your organization, the cloud foundation team needs to establish and communicate its [Shared Responsibility Model Alignment](../security-and-compliance/shared-responsibility-model-alignment.md) better.

 ## Proven Patterns for Implementing a Cloud Tenant Decommissioning Process